KDE/kphotoalbum/documentation/database-layout.md

  * The legacy categories Keywords, Persons and Locations are not handled special any more.
    Upon upgrade from an older version, "Persons" is renamed to "People", and "Locations" is renamed to "Places".
+ * Older versions of KPhotoAlbum stored the standard categories (People, Places, Events, Folder, Tokens, Media Type and Keywords; those have a translation) as their respective localized versions.
+This lead to several problems if a non-English locale was used and has been fixed in v4.6.
+Along with this update, it was also necessary to move all thumbnails in the CategoryImages directory refering to the old names and fix the respective category names in kphotoalbumrc.
+ * The GPS related image tags (gpsAlt, gpsLat, gpsLon and gpsPrec) have been removed and are now superseded by storing GPS data in the EXIF database.

 ### Attribute values explained ###